lvimuth/lvimuth/README.md

 - 🌍 Living in Abu Dhabi, United Arab Emirates
 - 💼 Currently working as an IoT Embedded Systems Engineer at Sparklo General Machineries LLC
-- 🎓 MSc in Artificial Intelligence from the University of Moratuwa
+- 🎓 Studying MSc in Artificial Intelligence from the University of Moratuwa
 - 🎓 BSc (Hons) in Electrical and Telecommunication Engineering from the South Eastern University of Sri Lanka

 ## 💻 Languages & Tools